krisrowe/notes-to-sheets/README.md

 # notes-to-sheets
-Facilitates importing of notes from tools like Google Keep and Evernote into Google Sheets
+Facilitates importing of notes from tools like Google Keep and Evernote into Google Sheets.

-# Google Keep
+# Google Keep Importer

-This script exports your Google Keep notes to a Google Sheet.
-It saves associated images to a corresponding Google Drive folder and links them in the sheet, creating an organized, AppSheet-friendly backup.
+This script automates importing your Google Keep notes from a Google Takeout export stored in Google Cloud Storage (GCS) into a Google Sheet.
+It handles associated images by saving them to a dedicated folder in your Google Drive and linking to them from the sheet.
+This creates a clean, organized, and AppSheet-friendly representation of your notes.

-**Disclaimer:** This script uses the enterprise-only Google Keep API and requires a Google Workspace account with a service account configured for domain-wide delegation.

 ## Prerequisites